Get

 How Long Do Cats Grieve?

 Cats eventually adjust to their owner’s death.
-After a companion animal dies, initial behaviors like increased vocalizing and searching typically resolve within about two months.
-After roughly 6 months, they become accustomed to the new situation and no longer show signs of grief.
+After a companion animal dies, initial behaviors like increased vocalizing and searching typically resolve within a few weeks.
+Most owners report that after several months, they become accustomed to the new situation and no longer show signs of grief.

 female hand petting sad calico maine coon cat